Byron/gitoxide/DEVELOPMENT.md

         unless a reentrant mutex is used.
 Since we don't call ourselves recursively (i.e. during `find_object(…)`, this won't be an issue.
 It should also be impossible in single-threaded mode even with multiple `Easy` instances.
       - memory map pooling across repositories can work if the odb informs about the entry-point path when asking for more indices to check
+      - It's OK to use a feature toggle to switch between Rc<RefCel> and Arc<Mutex>